Tinglok/avobject/README.md

 Stay tuned!
-Code will be provided soon.
+We are currently cleaning and organizing the codebase and will release it soon.